pablojorgeandres/simonSays/README.md

 # simonSays

-Game Simon Says - js exercise
+### Game: Simon Says

-This is an exercise of vanilla javascript with pure html:5 and css3.
+Developed with vanilla javascript, html:5 and css3.

-You can play the game at:
+_You can play the game at:_

     https://pablojorgeandres.github.io/simonSays/